March 26, 2026

 Confusion often arises when employees assume they’re entitled to per diem or when employers misunderstand the federal rules.
 Clarity about what you actually owe—and how best to structure reimbursements—can help you avoid compliance risks and frustrated travelers.

-What is per diem and who qualifies?
+What is per diem and how does it work?

 Per diem is Latin for “by the day.”
 In business, it shows up in two different ways: